Effects of Time Synchronization on Time-Aware Shaping¶

 The Configuration¶

 All simulations in the showcase use the same network as in the sh:tsn:timesync:gptp:redundancy section of the Using gPTP showcase.
-It constains TsnDevice and TsnClock modules connected to a ring of switches (TsnSwitch):
+The network constains TsnDevice and TsnClock modules connected to a ring of switches (TsnSwitch):

 configuration.
 The following sections present these settings.